SiqiWang94/R-packages/README.md

 # R-packages

-#### R scripts to differential expression analyses or some basic plots
+#### R scripts for differential expression analyses or some basic plots

 > Shared by Siqi Wang